Marriott (MAR)

 Marriott Net Debt Position

-It was encouraging to see Marriott beat analysts’ EBITDA and EPS expectations this quarter.
-On the other hand, its EBITDA guidance for next quarter missed.
-Zooming out, we think this was a decent quarter featuring some areas of strength but also some blemishes.
-The stock remained flat at $247.27 immediately following the results.
+It was encouraging to see Marriott beat analysts’ EPS expectations this quarter.
+Full-year EPS guidance was also raised slightly.
+On the other hand, EBITDA guidance was only in line.
+Zooming out, we think this was a decent quarter.
+The stock remained flat at $263.80 immediately following the results.

 12. Is Now The Time To Buy Marriott?

-Marriott’s P/E ratio based on the next 12 months is 27.4x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+Marriott’s P/E ratio based on the next 12 months is 27.8x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.